arizona2014/MSD/README.md

 # MSD

-Pornind de la o multime de puncte geoJSON avem urmatoarele operatii :
+Starting from a array of geoJSON coordinates we have the following steps :

-- calcularea distantelor dintre toate punctele
+- compute the distances between all the coordinates
-- crearea grafului corespunzator
+- create the coresponding graph
-- executarea algoritmului de drum minim
+- running the TSP algorithm
-- afisarea drumului minim
+- displaying the minimal cost route